cdk7/aws-certified-cloud-practitioner-prep/README.md

 ## Getting Started
 Clone this repository and explore the `docs/` folder for detailed notes.

+## Download the Full Manual
+Download the complete AWS Certified Cloud Practitioner Manual as a [PDF file](aws-certified-cloud-practitioner-manual.pdf).

 ## License
 This project is licensed under the MIT License—see [LICENSE](LICENSE) for details.